bethanyalicehall/routes-of-europe-MS1/README.md

 I used Google fonts for all of the fonts;

-- Roboto
+- Roboto - regular 400
     - This was the main text used throughout, applied to the body.
 This is a easy-read font that fits well into the theming of the website.

-- Roboto 'Mono'
+- Roboto 'Mono' - extralight 200
     - This was used for the testimonial cards, to differentiate them from the main body of text.

-- Roboto-flex
+- Roboto-flex - thin 100
     - This was used for the location names and also for the form.

-- Lobster, Special Elite, Skranji
+- Lobster, Special Elite, Skranji - regular 400
     - These were used for the Route titles, I chose each one to be different and to stand out to add something extra to the route cards.

 For the logo, I added an icon to the text from Google fonts, this icon is called "Pin-drop"